 The RHS identifies Ragwort as: ‘a tall erect plant to 90cm (3ft) bearing large flat-topped clusters of yellow daisy-like flowers from July to October.
 It has finely divided leaves with a basal rosette of deeply-cut, toothed leaves.
 The plant is usually a biennial (living only two years and flowering in its second year) but damage to the base of the plant can make the plant behave like a perennial (living indefinitely), as new rosettes are formed.’

 Here on the Common, it really is best left alone.
 Ragwort is a toxic plant and like many plants, can cause irritation when in contact with skin or through inhaling pollen.
-Instead, please do take the time to enjoy the wildlife that can be found amongst it!
+Due to the plant’s toxicity to humans, we strongly advise against picking any part of the plant.
+We do not remove ragwort from the common and legislation under the Wildlife and Countryside Act (1981) makes it illegal for members of the public ‘to uproot any wild plant without permission from the landowner or occupier.’
+Instead, please take the time to enjoy the wildlife it attracts.

 Friend or Foe…One thing is certain, be you butterfly enthusiast or horse lover, there are always opinions about the pros and cons of this plant and its contentious reputation!